sjbennett123/polarlarp/content/events/camps/camp_sequanota.md

 - **Campsite Map**: [Trail Map](/camp_sequanota_trailmap.jpg)
 - **Video**: [Summer Camp Video](https://www.youtube.com/watch?v=bcycnxE5T2k)
 - **WiFi**: Yes!
 In the Tavern
+- **Cell Phone Service**: Pretty good!
 - **Privacy**: Other folks are using the camp!
+- **Beds**: Pretty legit, fairly thick and comfy.
+Just bring a blanket and pillow.
+- **Heat**: The stone cabins are very well heated with a huge heat blower in them.
+- **Showers**: Each cabin has 2 showers.
+- **Bathrooms**: Each cabin has it's own bathroom.
+- **Assigned Cabins**: The game will assign you a cabin before the event or at checkin.
+- **Reserving Cabins:** Cabins sleep 8. if fewer than 8 people want to reserve a cabin cover the difference in cost at the full event cost for each empty bed.
+- **Smoking**:  Put cigarette butts in trays or cans.
+Do not smoke in the cabins.
+- **Bird Seed Packets**: The camp site does not allow bird seed packets.
+- **Camp Boundaries**: The main area you saw was in and a few paths you saw odd were in.
+Anything on the hill to the right will not be used at this event.

+---
 ## Arriving at the Campsite

 Once you enter the campsite's main road, its about 1/2 a mile until you reach the main camp area.
 You will pass a large building called the "Enrichment Center".
 You will pass a swimming pool on the left, then come up a slight grade and enter the main camp area.
 Cabins are on the left.
 The main road continues and dead ends into a parking area.
 A large dining hall on your left as you approach the parking area is the tavern, NPC Shack, and module building.
 Check in also takes place in this building.

-## Camp Details

-**Beds**: Pretty legit, fairly thick and comfy.
-Just bring a blanket and pillow.

-**Heat**: The stone cabins are very well heated with a huge heat blower in them.

-**Showers**: Each cabin has 2 showers.

-**Bathrooms**: Each cabin has it's own bathroom.

-**Assigned Cabins**: The game will assign you a cabin before the event or at checkin.

-**Reserving Cabins:** Cabins sleep 8. if fewer than 8 people want to reserve a cabin cover the difference in cost at the full event cost for each empty bed.

-**Smoking**:  Put cigarette butts in trays or cans.
-Do not smoke in the cabins.

-**Bird Seed Packets**: The camp site does not allow bird seed packets.

-**Camp Boundaries**: The main area you saw was in and a few paths you saw odd were in.
-Anything on the hill to the right will not be used at this event.

-**Cell Phone Service**: Pretty good!

----

 ## Nearby Supplies